See how expertly crafted customer surveys can help you gather direct feedback so you can stay on top of your restaurant guest experience.

 Collecting Direct Feedback via Surveys

 Branded surveys can help you not only identify these blind spots but also stay ahead of negative customer reviews.
 According to Salesforce, “62% of customers say they share their bad experiences with others.”
-For that reason, it is essential you get to the bottom of any customer experience concerns before they are laid bare for the world to see.
+For that reason, you must get to the bottom of any customer experience concerns before they are laid bare for the world to see.

 Additionally, frequently asking for feedback is an essential part of any restaurant’s customer experience strategy (the way you operationalize feedback can have a powerful impact on your bottom line).
 Surveys offer a convenient, cost-effective way to collect valuable feedback and increase customer loyalty.
-It’s simple: when guests feel their opinions are being heard and their needs are being taken into consideration, they are more likely to become repeat customers.
-And acquiring new customers can cost up to five times as much as keeping current ones!
+It’s simple: When guests feel their opinions are being heard and their needs are being taken into consideration, they are more likely to become repeat customers.

 Survey Best Practices